-I’m not a fan of Christopher Nolan’s sci-fi action film Tenet (2021), but for the past year it’s been my most requested movie for analysis.
-So this piece will serve as both a walkthrough of the plot of Tenet, as well as a debunking and criticism of various aspects of the movie.
+I’m not a fan of Christopher Nolan’s sci-fi action film Tenet (2021).
+So this piece will serve as both a walkthrough of its plot and a debunking and criticism of various aspects of the movie.

-The central premise of Tenet is that some time in the future, scientists discover a way to irradiate objects or people in such a way that their progression through time is “inverted,” meaning they go backward through time instead of forward (or back to forward again, if they’re irradiated once more).
-This phenomenon is explained to a new agent known as “the Protagonist” (John David Washington), who’s recruited by an organization called Tenet that uses this technology to stop those from the future who aim to use it maliciously.
+The central premise of Tenet is that some time in the future, scientists discover a way to irradiate objects or people in such a way that their progression through time is “inverted,” meaning that they begin moving backward through time instead of forward (or back to forward again, if they’re irradiated again).
+This is explained to a new agent known as “the Protagonist” (John David Washington), who has been recruited by an organization that uses inversion technology to stop people from the future who use it maliciously.
+The organization is called Tenet.

-The Protagonist’s training officer demonstrates how bullets and other apparently inverted objects don’t appear to follow standard laws of physics, because, unlike us, they’re experiencing time in reverse.
-As an example, the Protagonist is made to aim an empty gun at a target with bullet holes—and miraculously, the inverted bullets zip out of the target and into the gun.
+The Protagonist’s trainer shows him how bullets and other inverted objects don’t appear to follow standard laws of physics because, unlike us, they experience time in reverse.
+To demonstrate, she has the Protagonist aim an empty gun at a target with bullet holes—and miraculously, the inverted bullets zip out of the target and into the gun.

-Now, let me interject immediately to say that right from this opening premise, there are myriad problems and inconsistencies.
-One that immediately comes to mind is: if, as Protagonist’s training officer demonstrates, there are random objects and weaponry out in the world traveling backward through time, because they’ve been inverted by future combat forces, then why weren’t inverted bullets and AK-47s discovered by ancient civilizations?
+Now, let me interject to say that right from this opening premise, there are myriad problems and inconsistencies.
+One that immediately comes to mind is: if there are random objects and weaponry out in the world traveling backward through time because they’ve been inverted by future combat forces, then why weren’t inverted bullets and AK-47s discovered by ancient civilizations?
 Why did early paleontologists not dig up skeletons and artifacts from the future?
-After all, we managed to find dinosaur bones from 65 million years ago—how did we miss the inverted futuristic bazookas that had been going backward through time for only decades?
+We managed to find dinosaur bones from 65 million years ago; how did we miss the inverted futuristic bazookas that had been going backward through time for only decades?

-Another enormous problem: if an empty gun can “catch” inverted bullets out of bullet holes, then…when did the bullet holes get there?
-Who shot them into the target in the first place, and how was that possible if they were inverted?
+Another problem: if an empty gun can “catch” inverted bullets out of bullet holes, then…when did the bullet holes get there?
+Who shot them into the target in the first place, and how was that possible if they were inverted and the shooter was not?

 I’m waiting…

 Tenet moves extremely quickly, to the extent that it feels like a significant portion of the film has been ungraciously cut.
 Since it clocks in at 2 hours and 30 minutes, I wouldn’t be surprised to learn that Warner Brothers imposed a hard cap of exactly this runtime length on Nolan, who’s known for long films.
 Whatever the reason, Tenet‘s jam-packed pace makes it virtually impossible to properly digest what we’re being fed.
-The Protagonist’s trainer says of the time shift phenomenon, “Don’t try to understand it”—a convenient request given issues like the ones I mentioned above—but even if we wanted to understand it, there’s no time to do so during the film itself.
-Thus, to it’s necessary to meditate on what we’ve seen after the fact; hence this essay.
+But when we stop to imagine someone putting the target up in the first place (did it have bullets in it already?) or even making the target years ago (did they build it with bullets inside it?) we start to realize that we’re being punked.

-In return for Sator’s cooperation, his bosses from the future have bestowed on him massive wealth.
-This is another simple operation, performed like so: Sator descends a box into the ocean and saves the coordinates electronically (“for posterity”), so that in the future his bosses can obtain this saved information, locate the box in their time, and place inverted gold bars inside.
-The bars then travel back through time to Sator in the present, where he simply hoists up the box to find his payday inside.
+In return for Sator’s cooperation, his bosses from the future give him massive paydays.
+To accomplish these transactions, Sator descends a box into the ocean and saves the coordinates electronically (“for posterity”), so that in the future his bosses can obtain this saved information, locate the box in their time, and place inverted gold bars inside.
+The bars then travel back through time to Sator in the present, where he simply hoists up the box to find his payment inside.

 Sator’s involvement is necessary because the inventor of the algorithm got cold feet at the last minute and decided not to use it, killing herself for good measure so that it couldn’t be reproduced.
 She became worried, like Robert Oppenheimer before the first testing of the atomic bomb, that her creation might do more damage than intended.
 Specifically, she worried that the algorithm might not only have destroyed the past as planned, but potentially her own generation as well (we’ll get to her concerns in more detail later).

-Before committing suicide, this scientist divided the algorithm into nine sections and inverted them all into the past, splitting them amongst the nine nuclear powers.
-(How this was accomplished is very unclear to me.)
+Before committing suicide, the scientist divided the algorithm into nine sections and inverted them all into the past, splitting them amongst the nine nuclear powers.
+(How or why this was accomplished is not clear to me.)
 Sator, growing up in Russia in the midst of high nuclear tensions, was therefore an ideal candidate to acquire the pieces.
-(I can’t quite follow the reasoning here, either.)
-He’s collected eight of the nine segments and therefore only needs one more, which Tenet tries to prevent him from acquiring throughout the movie.
+(I can’t follow the reasoning here, either.)
+He’s collected eight of the nine segments and Tenet tries to prevent him from acquiring the ninth throughout the movie.

-Making matters worse, Sator has inoperable pancreatic cancer, and, selfish bastard that he is, he’s perfectly happy to annihilate the world as he departs it.
+Making matters worse, Sator has inoperable pancreatic cancer, and, selfish bastard that he is, is perfectly happy to annihilate the world as he leaves it.
 Tenet deduces that once Sator obtains the final piece of the algorithm, he’ll kill himself rather than let the cancer do its work.
-When he dies, his fitness monitor will sense the stopping of his heart and automatically trigger a bomb located right where he’s buried the assembled algorithm.
-This will in turn trigger the algorithm and destroy the present and past—making way for the future to do a 180 and forge backward to pre-global warming times.
+When he dies, his fitness monitor will sense the stopping of his heart and automatically trigger a bomb located where he’s buried the assembled algorithm.
+This will trigger the algorithm and destroy the present and past—making way for the future to forge backward to pre-global warming times.

-Tenet’s operations to thwart Sator are highly convoluted and, in my view, unnecessarily concentrated on Sator’s attractive wife, Kat (Elizabeth Gebicki).
-To gain Kat’s cooperation as an informant, which is apparently of the utmost importance, the Protagonist and Neil endeavor to steal and destroy a painting that Kat, an art dealer, incorrectly evaluated for her husband as genuine and that he is therefore able to use as blackmail to control her in various ways.
-The painting is under ungodly heavy security, such that one wonders whether there was perhaps an easier way to solicit Kat’s help.
-And this notion would only seem to be strengthened when, after the mission ultimately fails due to Sator having already removed the painting, Kat begins working with Tenet anyway, for nothing.
+Tenet’s operations to thwart Sator are highly convoluted and strangely concentrated on Sator’s attractive wife, Kat (Elizabeth Gebicki).
+To gain Kat’s cooperation as an informant, which is apparently of the utmost importance, the Protagonist and Neil endeavor to steal and destroy a painting that Kat, an art dealer, incorrectly evaluated for her husband as genuine and that he therefore can use to blackmail her in various ways.
+The painting is under ungodly heavy security, and one wonders whether there was perhaps an easier way to solicit Kat’s help.
+Indeed, after the mission ultimately fails due to Sator having already removed the painting, Kat begins working with Tenet anyway, for nothing.

-The quixotic episode of the art heist, though, does serve one memorable purpose: it sets the stage for an action sequence in which the Protagonist fights a masked inverted soldier.
-Later, it’s revealed that this soldier is actually the Protagonist himself, moving backward in time at a different point in the film while on a different mission (to save…yup…Kat).
+The quixotic episode of the art heist, though, does serve one purpose: it enables an action sequence in which the Protagonist fights a masked, inverted soldier.
+Later, it’s revealed that this soldier is actually the Protagonist himself, moving backward in time at a different point in the film.

 Like most hand-to-hand combat scenes nowadays, this faceoff is loud and chaotic with quick cuts, so it’s hard to follow what’s happening.
-This, however, is fortunate, because given the proper scrutiny, what we’re watching makes no sense whatsoever.
+This, however, is fortunate for everyone, because given the proper scrutiny, what we’re watching makes absolutely no sense.

 Think about it.
 If I punch someone in the arm, they’ll feel pain.
 If the other person were to somehow experience that sequence backwards, they’d be feeling the pain at the start, then the impact would happen in reverse and the pain would go away.